- Makita and Milwaukee: What’s the difference?

 Many Makita brushless drills come in kits that supply impact drivers as well, offering you higher value for money than individual purchases.

-Their drills are also notoriously light, with some weighing as little as 3lbs, so if portability is essential to you, you should be considering a Makita drill.
+Additionally, their drills are notoriously light, with some weighing as little as 3 lbs, so if portability is essential to you, you should be considering a Makita drill.

-Milwaukee also offers individual drills and kits that include impact drivers, many of which are renowned for their battery life, which can last for long durations.
+Meanwhile, Milwaukee offers individual drills and kits that include impact drivers, many of which are renowned for their battery life, which can last for long durations.

 Although Milwaukee drills tend to offer better quality, Makita may be the best option for you if you’re on a budget.